hbowie/practopian-v3/commonplace-book/The Other Side of Complexity.md

 Title:  The Other Side of Complexity

+Tags:   critical thinking

-Featured:
+Featured: false

-Recommended:
+Recommended: false

 Author: Oliver Wendell Holmes

-Date:

-Tags: critical thinking

 Work Title: unknown

-Work Pages:

 Date Added: 2014-07-16 20:05:36 -0700

 Body:

 I would not give a fig for the simplicity this side of complexity, but I would give my life for the simplicity on the other side of complexity.